TJ Friedl Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.71).
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.70).

-- The Cardinals give up the third-fewest home runs in baseball (151 total, 1.1 per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (151 total, 1.1 per game).

-- Thompson makes the start for the Cardinals, his sixth of the season.
-He is 4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Pittsburgh Pirates, the left-hander tossed seven innings, giving up three earned runs while surrendering seven hits.
+- The right-hander's most recent appearance was on Tuesday against the Atlanta Braves, when he threw 6 2/3 innings, surrendering three earned runs while allowing eight hits.

-- In 21 games this season, the 25-year-old has a 3.91 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.